Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

-There are 5 existing rhino species - 2 native to Africa and the other 3 natives to Asia.
+There are 5 existing rhino species - 2 native to Africa and the other 3 native to Asia.
 The African Rhino species are the Black rhinoceros and the White rhinoceros.

 In this article, we'll look at some interesting facts and characteristics that make rhinos incredible animals.
 While most characteristics cut across all the rhino species, we will tend to focus more on the rhinos found in Africa.